ahmet-dv/webdav/README.md

 There are two volumes which need to be defined while starting a service.

 - /config : The folder where configuration files are stored.
+If not defined, this folder will be created in the container.
 - /dav/data : The path to the webdav data folder.

 WebDAV server can be accessed using the /webdav subdirectory.